Bipolar disorder: Children

 In the 1920s, Kraepelin noted that manic episodes are rare before puberty.
 In general, bipolar disorder in children was not recognized in the first half of the twentieth century.
 This issue diminished with an increased following of the DSM criteria in the last part of the twentieth century.
 The diagnosis of childhood bipolar disorder, while formerly controversial, has gained greater acceptance among childhood and adolescent psychiatrists.
 American children and adolescents diagnosed with bipolar disorder in community hospitals increased 4-fold reaching rates of up to 40% in 10 years around the beginning of the 21st century, while in outpatient clinics it doubled reaching 6%.
 Studies using DSM criteria show that up to 1% of youth may have bipolar disorder.
 The DSM-5 has established a diagnosis—disruptive mood dysregulation disorder—that covers children with long-term, persistent irritability that had at times been misdiagnosed as having bipolar disorder, distinct from irritability in bipolar disorder that is restricted to discrete mood episodes.

+Adults

+Bipolar, on average, starts during adulthood.
+Bipolar 1, on average, starts at the age of 18 years old, and Bipolar 2 starts at age 22 years old on average.
+However, most delay seeking treatment for an average of 8 years after symptoms start.
+Bipolar is often misdiagnosed with other psychiatric disorders.
+There is no definitive association between race, ethnicity, or socioeconomic status (SES).
+Adults with Bipolar report having a lower quality of life, even outside of a manic or depressive episode.
+Bipolar can put strain on marriage and other relationships, having a job, and everyday functioning.
+Bipolar is associated with higher rates of unemployment.
+Most have trouble keeping a job, which can lead to trouble with accessing healthcare, resulting in a further decline in their mental health due to not receiving treatment such as medicine and therapy.